elastos/Elastos.Wiki/docs/2.learn/sidechains/registration.md

 title: Registering a Sidechain
 ---

-Registration of the sidechain proposal refers to registering new information through a proposal transaction, then completing the construction of a new sidechain without restarting the mainchain and the cross-chain arbiter node.
-When adding a new sidechain, the user needs to initiate a proposal to register it in the mainchain, which includes basic sidechain information.
+To add a new sidechain, the user must submit a [suggestion](https://www.cyberrepublic.org/suggestion) to the [Cyber Republic](/start/governance) DAO containing basic sidechain information.
+It will then undergo a two-week proposal voting and referendum period.
+In addition, they must also submit a transaction to mainchain registering the sidechain details and successfully build it without resetting the mainchain or the cross-chain arbiter node.

-This proposal needs to go through a one-week CR member review and referendum period.
-After the vote is passed, the cross-chain arbiter will automatically monitor and register the sidechain proposal and start the related thread of its transaction.
-Then, it's only necessary to initiate the sidechain and register additional information with the arbiter through RPC to complete its construction.
+If the vote passes, the cross-chain arbiter will automatically monitor and register the sidechain proposal, initiating its related transaction thread.
+Lastly, the sidechain registers somes additional information with the arbiter via RPC to complete its construction.